simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-in-space-protecting-gps-signals/index.en.md

 Integration of ground-based GPS stations into the broader GPS infrastructure addresses key security concerns associated with space-based signals:

 1. **Resilience**: Ground-based stations provide redundancy and backup time synchronization capabilities.
-In the face of a spoofing attack on space-based signals, systems can seamlessly switch to ground-based time references, ensuring the continuity of critical operations.
+In the face of a spoofing attack on space-based signals, systems can smoothly switch to ground-based time references, ensuring the continuity of critical operations.

 2. **Verification**: The consensus among multiple ground-based stations verifying time and positioning data adds a robust layer of security, thwarting attackers' attempts to tamper with signals.